Peer-reviewed publications

 Selected works in progress

-(* indicates draft available on request; email me)
+(* indicates draft available; email me)

 Rough Days and Hot Topics: Explaining Unexpected Meanings